The Zombie Book

 The man pinning me shook his head.
 “Nah, before that.
 You tried to kill me, why?”

-“She’s so cute,” said the man with my knives.
-He pet Lady’s hair and I struggled to protect her but I couldn’t.
+“He’s so cute,” said the man with my knives.
+He pet Chris’s hair and I struggled to stop him but I couldn’t.
 They had us, and there was nothing I could do.
-We were at their mercy so hopefully they had some.
+We were at their mercy so hopefully, they had some.

 I licked my lips.
 “The people I’ve met lately haven’t been the nicest.
 I’ve learned not to trust.
 To kill them before they kill us.
-You can have me however you want me, but please, don’t hurt her.
+You can have me however you want me, but please, don’t hurt him.
 Take your payment and go, please.”
 Again, the man shook his head.
 “Don’t play with me!
 I know what to expect.
-You can pretend to be all honorable and well meaning as long as you like, but in the end you’re all the same.
+You can pretend to be all honorable and well-meaning as long as you like, but in the end, you’re all the same.
 You just want my guard down so it’s more fun for you.
 Just take what you want and go!”
 I said through gritted teeth.
 These weren’t the first men to play the knight in shining armor.
 Too often I’ve fallen for the helpful stranger routine, just to be ambushed moments later and raped and beaten.
-Thankfully, so far, none of the men had gone after Lady, but one tried to mercy kill her once.
-She had a scar along her stomach where he’d very nearly stabbed right through her before I gutted him like a fish.
+Thankfully, so far, none of the men had gone after Chris, but one tried to mercy kill him once.
+Chris had a scar along his stomach to show for it.
+As for the man that attempted to kill him, well I gutted the bastard like a fish.

 “Okay, I won’t play with you.
 I’ll tell you exactly what we want from you, but first, let’s get out of these woods.
 I’m going to let go of you and we’re going to take you somewhere safe,” said the man on top of me.